subchen/dev-box/app/idea/README.md

   Ali-Check:
-    [ ] Every class should include information of authors and date
+    [ ] Every class should include information of authors and date [ ] Magic values, except for predefined, are forbidden in coding.

   Spring > Spring Core > Code
     [ ] Field injection warning